Is your skin red, sore, and irritated?

 Does it often feel hot or sore to touch?

-Then chances are your suffering from skin inflammation.
+Then chances are your suffering from skin inflammation, and you may be interested to learn your not alone.

-And you may be interested to learn your not alone, over 50% of all women are thought to be concerned with inflammation and 35% of all men are thought to be concerned with sensitive skin issues, a worrying yet rather interesting statistic.
+Over 50% of all women are thought to be concerned with inflammation, and 35% of all men are thought to be concerned with sensitive skin issues, worrying yet rather interesting statistic.

-But when you consider all the assaults your skin is under on a daily basis:
+But when you consider all the assaults your skin is under daily:

-Aren’t their literally thousands of skin care products, claiming to solve sensitive skin issues?
+Could it be that your skincare routine is failing you?
+And if so, how?
+Aren’t there literally thousands of skin care products claiming to solve sensitive skin issues?

 Yes, but the problem is, most products only address ONE TRIGGER, and that is the relationship between the immune system and skin inflammation.

-When our body is under attack from allergens or suffering from emotional stress or hormonal changes, an immune response is stimulated that results in skin inflammation.
+When our body is under attack from allergens or suffering from emotional stress or hormonal changes, an immune response is stimulated, resulting in skin inflammation.

-This cycle of inflammation caused by immunogenic inflammation, is a subject I discuss in greater depth in the following article.
+This cycle of inflammation caused by immunogenic inflammation is a subject we discuss in greater depth in the following article.

-Scientific research is now suggesting that there are two triggers that create inflammatory responses in the skin:
+Scientific research is now suggesting that two triggers create inflammatory responses in the skin: